How to start a Self-Catering Business

 Renting

 Many people use their home kitchens for their catering businesses, but this isn't a reasonable option for everybody.
 What if your kitchen isn't big enough to store food for fifty-plus people?
-What if you're There is a solution that not many people consider:
+What if your home isn't able to meet requirements for legal permits?
+There is a solution that not many people consider:

 Rent a commercial kitchen.